uwescience/shablona/README.md

 at least specifies certain input/output relationships that will certainly hold in your code.

-We recommend using the ['Nose'](http://nose.readthedocs.org/) library for testing.
-The `nosetests` application traverses the directory tree in which it is issued, looking for files with the names that match the pattern `test_*.py` (typically, something like our `shablona/tests/test_shablona.py`).
+We recommend using the ['pytest'](http://pytest.org/latest/) library for testing.
+The `py.test` application traverses the directory tree in which it is issued, looking for files with the names that match the pattern `test_*.py` (typically, something like our `shablona/tests/test_shablona.py`).
 Within each of these files, it looks for functions with names that match the pattern `test_*`.
 Typically each function in the module would have a corresponding test (e.g. `test_transform_data`).
-This is sometimes called 'unit testing', becasue it independently tests each atomic unit in the software.
+This is sometimes called 'unit testing', because it independently tests each atomic unit in the software.
 Other tests might run a more elaborate sequence of functions ('end-to-end testing' if you run through the entire analysis), and check that particular values in the code evaluate to